 I put this one high on my list because I think it's made the most difference in my life.
 I feel better every time I take it and my kids all take it too.
 We have the most extraordinary vitamin D formula on the market called Ultra D3.
-For small children, get our Vitamin D3 gelcaps, which children can chew and release the oil in their mouth, then spit out the gelcap.
+For small children, get our Vitamin D3 gelcaps, which children can bite and release the oil in their mouth, then spit out the gelcap.

-Last winter, my oldest daughter started taking extra vitamin D at the beginning of a cold.
+Last winter, my oldest daughter started taking extra vitamin D at the very beginning of a cold.
 Within 24 hours she was feeling better, and didn't get sick the rest of the winter.
 THAT is quite a testimonial for it's effectiveness.
 Vitamin C is great, but our Ultra D3, is the BOMB against sickness.

 Vitamin D is called the sunshine vitamin for a reason.
 Vitamin D actually kills viruses.
 So if you take it every day, they can't even find a place to live in the body.

 4. Increase whole grain intake, such as steel cut oats and quinoa.